jnttt/capstone/README.md

 Link to github: https://github.com/jnttt/capstone
 Link to trello board: https://trello.com/b/IoFMCRAn/module-3-project

-Used Visual Studio Code HTML, CSS, and JavaScript
+Used Visual Studio Code HTML, CSS, and JavaScript and MERN

 Stretch goals I have for this project:
 Add more pictures,